 Since moving from the Midwest to the Northwest in 2013, I've developed a strong sense of identity with North Cascades National Park.
 Through this project, I aimed to raise awareness and appreciation for the park, and inspire others to find, respect, and be enriched by their own national parks and local landscapes, at a time in America when public lands are at a tipping point.

-Track Scott's Progress
+Track Scott’s Progress (Final)

 Check out the Interactive Map below, which lays out the 50 peaks!
-See which peaks I've summited so far and which ones have yet to be climbed this season.

 Donate to the Park